MarkWme/aks-blue-green-tf/README.md

 This repo provides an example of how you can upgrade an Azure Kubernetes Service (AKS) cluster using a blue / green nodepool upgrade methodology with Terraform.

+**NOTE** This repo is intended to provide one possible way to implement the described scenario.
+As such, it serves as inspiration for something you might want to implement yourself and should not be considered production grade!

 ## What is a blue / green nodepool upgrade

 AKS features built in mechanisms to automatically upgrade your cluster to a newer Kubernetes version when one is available.
 Using this fully automated process, AKS will add new nodes to your cluster, move workloads and remove the old nodes.